yanyanwangesd/DAC-horizontal-flux/README.md

 This code package implemented the method published in *__Wang and Willett 2021__* (https://doi.org/10.5194/esurf-9-1301-2021).

 ## Derivatives of this model
 This model is initially published in accompany with a research paper that is recently submitted to GRL for peer-review.
-If you want to develop further upon this model, please contact the author: Yanyan Wang through email: wangyanyan0607@hotmail.com, or yanyan.wang@eaps.etha.ch -----July 1st, 2025
+If you want to develop further upon this model, please cite: Yanyan Wang.
+(2025). yanyanwangesd/DAC-horizontal-flux: v1.0 (DAC-horizontal_flux).
+Zenodo. https://doi.org/10.5281/zenodo.15783514

+## contact the author
+Yanyan Wang through email: wangyanyan0607@hotmail.com, or yanyan.wang@eaps.etha.ch -----July 1st, 2025